a-melino/StrikeCaseStudy/README.md

 #
 ## Landscape

 As of 2023,  Strike has an additional benefit; the ability for users to instantly send US dollars through Bitcoin's Lightning Network.
-This effectively allows companies that use Strike's API to reach a global customer base without the need of a third-party banking system or payment processor, and allows users to easily avoid Bitcoin's volatility if they so choose.
-[5]
+According to The Cryptonomist, "this is a first, as it allows companies to access new markets and customers without the need for a bank account or payment processor.
+With Strike, companies can reach customers in countries where traditional payment methods are unavailable or too expensive".[5]
+Additionally, this allows users to easily avoid Bitcoin's volatility if they so choose.

 Traditional remittance companies, such as a Western Union, often charge multiple fees for international payments such as transfer fees, intermediary bank fees, and correspondent bank fees.
 [6] This gives Strike as obvious and overwhelming advantage and allows them to be competitive in a worldwide landscape almost immediately, additionally avoiding the need for brick-and-mortar storefronts that most money transfer companies and banks currently use.

 #
 ## Results

-High speed, low fees, ease of use, lack of overhead costs, leveraging Bitcoin's security; with these competitive advantages, Strike has the potential to upset the traditional financial system and usher in a more efficient and inclusive global economy.
+High speed, low fees, ease of use, lack of overhead costs, leveraging Bitcoin's security; with these competitive advantages, Strike has the potential to upset the traditional financial system and usher in a "more efficient and inclusive global economy".
 [5]

 #
 ## Recommendations